jaymonty/autonomy-payload/utils/README.md

 Next, start SITLs as before with different -I values.

 Then, start corresponding payloads using roslaunch.
-These options are approximately what launch\_payload\_container.sh provides, plus a new option ns:=NAME, where name is the ROS group or "namespace" (not to be confused with Linux network namespaces):
+These options are approximately what launch\_payload.sh provides, plus a new option ns:=NAME, where name is the ROS group or "namespace" (not to be confused with Linux network namespaces):

 	roslaunch ap_master sitl_ns.launch id:=1 name:=sitl1 sitl:=tcp:127.0.0.1:5772 port:=5555 ns:=sitl1